prisma/prisma1/docs/1.0/03-Tutorials/02-GraphQL-Server/01-Deployment-with-Now.md

 <Instruction>

-When prompted where (i.e. to which _cluster_) to deploy your Prisma service, choose one of the _public cluster_ options: `graphcool-eu1` or `graphcool-us1`.
+When prompted where (i.e. to which _cluster_) to deploy your Graphcool service, choose one of the _public cluster_ options: `graphcool-eu1` or `graphcool-us1`.

 </Instruction>

-The above `graphql create` command creates a new directory called `hello-world` where it places the source files for your GraphQL server as well as the configuration for the belonging Prisma service.
+The above `graphql create` command creates a new directory called `hello-world` where it places the source files for your GraphQL server as well as the configuration for the belonging Graphcool service.

 ## Deploy the server with `now`